biscuit-auth/biscuit/SPECIFICATIONS.md

 until one of them matches.
 They can only be defined in the verifier
 - block: a list of datalog facts, rules and checks.
 The first block is the authority block, used to define the basic rights of a token
+- (Verified) Biscuit: a completely parsed biscuit, whose signatures and final proof have been successfully verified
+- Unverified Biscuit: a completely parsed biscuit, whose signatures and final proof have not been verified yet.
+Manipulating unchecked biscuits can be useful for generic tooling (eg inspecting a biscuit without knowing its public key)
+- Authorized Biscuit: a completely parsed biscuit, whose signatures and final proof have been successfully verified and that was authorized in a given context, by running checks and policies.
+  An authorized biscuit may carry informations about the successful authorization such as the allow query that matched and the facts generated in the process
+- Authorizer: the context in which a biscuit is evaluated.
+An authorizer may carry facts, rules, checks and policies.

 ### Overview